-WikiMechanics portrays molecules as compound atoms that are held together by atomic bonds.
+Following custom, EthnoPhysics portrays molecules as compound atoms that are held together by atomic bonds.
 The bonds that we consider here are defined from pairs of electrons.
-We intend to treat these atomic bonds as countable entities, as for example in Lewis dot diagrams or VSEPR theory .
-So we need to follow some rules of logic and mathematics.
-Specifically, by Pauli’s exclusion principle we cannot have two identical electrons in the same set.
+We intend to count these atomic bonds, as for example in Lewis dot diagrams or VSEPR theory .
+So we need to follow some rules of arithmetic and logic.
+Specifically, by Anaxagorean narrative conventions, Cantor’s definition of a set, and Pauli’s exclusion principle, we cannot have two identical electrons in the same description.
 So we need to distinguish electrons from each other.
-And, in molecules with more than one bond, we need to distinguish atomic bonds from each other too.
+And, for molecules with more than one bond, we need to distinguish atomic bonds from each other too.

-Experimental observations1Bond Dissociation Energies in Simple Molecules , National Standard Reference Data Series Number 31, B. deB.
-Darwent, U.S. National Bureau of Standards, 1970., 2Bond Dissociation Energies of Organic Molecules , Stephen J. Blanksby and G. Barney Ellison, Accounts of Chemical Research 36 (4), 2003., 3Bond Dissociation Energies , Armen Zakarian, University of California Santa Barbara., 4Strengths of Chemical Bonds , J. Alistair Kerr and David W. Stocker, CRC Handbook of Chemistry and Physics 81st Edition, Lide, D.R.
-(Editor), Boca Raton, Florida, 2000. report for the gaseous state.
+where is the enthalpy and marks the internal energy.
+The coefficients of quark are noted by and the number of electrons in the bond is written as Experimental observations report for the gaseous state.1Bond Dissociation Energies in Simple Molecules National Standard Reference Data Series Number 31, B. deB.
+Darwent, U.S. National Bureau of Standards, 1970., 2Bond Dissociation Energies of Organic Molecules Stephen J. Blanksby and G. Barney Ellison, Accounts of Chemical Research 36 (4), 2003., 3Strengths of Chemical Bonds J. Alistair Kerr and David W. Stocker, CRC Handbook of Chemistry and Physics 81st Edition, Lide, D.R.
+(Editor), Boca Raton, Florida, 2000.

 The single bonds discussed above all involve one pair of electrons.
-But we may also include more electrons to define double bonds which are made from four electrons.
+But we may also include more electrons to define double bonds that involve four electrons.
 For example, here is a double acidic bond

-This set correctly describes the bond strength in sulfur dimers, S=S. Here is a double basic bond
+This model correctly yields the dissociation energy of sulphur dimers, S=S. And here is a double basic bond

 The strength of the double-bond in carbon dioxide, O=CO, is correctly represented by this arrangement.
-And here is a double aqueous bond
+For another example, the link between oxygen atoms in O2 is accurately given by this double aqueous bond

-which accurately describes the strength of the double-bond in diazine, HN=NH.
+which accurately yields the dissociation energy of diazine, HN=NH.
 If we imagine that each single-bond of the pair is formed from one wet-quark and one stereochemical-quark, then there are two distinct possibilities.
 They can be written as

 The forgoing double-bonds all contain just four electrons, but we may also include another pair of electrons to define triple bonds such as

-The very strong triple-bond in carbon monoxide, C≡O, is correctly represented by this arrangement.
+The very strong bonding in carbon monoxide, C≡O, is correctly represented by this arrangement.
 And here is another triple-bond that accurately models the link in N≡N, a molecule of nitrogen gas

-And here are some other double and triple bonds
+The following table summarizes some of these double and triple bonds

 Sensory interpretation: All of the bonds discussed above are defined from three distinct classes of sensation; sour, salty and sweet tastes.
 They may vary independently from each other.
 So, in an upcoming article, we use these bonds to define a three-dimensional Cartesian coordinate system for making space-time descriptions of molecules.
 And after that, we stop worrying about Pauli’s principle.

-Hydrogen atoms are the smallest stable particles defined from a fully three-dimensional octet of space-time events.
-And so, they are also the smallest particles to be precisely represented in three-dimensional space.
-The locations of larger atoms are easier to establish.
-So we assume that a position , and a time of occurrence , can be associated with anything that happens to an atom.
-Assigning a position to an atom is discussed later in an article about molecular models.
-But we can readily assign a time-of-occurrence to atomic events by thinking of atoms as atomic clocks.
+Atoms are stable, three-dimensional particles.
+So a position , and a time of occurrence , can be associated with anything that happens to an atom.
+Assigning a position is discussed later in an article about length.
+But we can readily assign a time-of-occurrence to atomic events just by thinking of atoms as little clocks.

 Atoms oscillate and jostle about in complex ways.
 So many different modes of atomic vibration have been examined in the laboratory, compared with historical standards of timekeeping, and assessed for their practical use as clocks.
 Some are excellent.
-Atomic fountain clocks can make time measurements that are good to one part in 1014 and they are still being improved.
+Atomic fountain clocks can make time measurements that are good to one part in 1014, and they are still being improved.
 High precision laboratory work often uses atoms of caesium.
-But here is a way to tell time using a generic atom, Let be described by a repetitive chain of events
+But here is a generic way to tell time using any atom, Let be described by a repetitive chain of events

 Since is being used as a clock, we assume it has been sufficiently stabilized and isolated so that its vibrations are steady and regular.
-We assume their period has been measured, so that is calibrated.
-Then we can determine an elapsed time just by counting atomic cycles to determine .
+We assume that the period of the atom has been measured, so that the clock is calibrated.
+Then we can determine some elapsed time after the initial event just by counting atomic vibrations to determine .
 We write

 This relationship expresses the time-of-occurrence of the th event as a function of the phase-angle.
 Time is thus told.
 However, we often think of time as the independent parameter and write the phase-angle as a function of time; the -subscript is dropped, and is substituted for Then rearranging gives